Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Experiments

-\paragraph{Further benefits from the momentum encoder $\mathcal{F}^t_*$.} As described in Section \ref{sec:imp}, we utilize a momentum encoder \cite{he2019momentum} for more stable training and better performance.
+As described in Section \ref{sec:imp}, we utilize a momentum encoder \cite{he2019momentum} for more stable training and better performance.
 To verify that the main contribution is not from the momentum encoder, we perform an experiment by removing $\mathcal{F}^t_*$ while keeping all other components unchanged.
 The experimental results are denoted as ``Ours w/o momentum encoder \cite{he2019momentum}'' in Table \ref{tab:ablation}.
 We observe slight drops of 1.1\% and 1.4\% mAP on two tasks.